ansys/grantami-bomanalytics/doc/source/contributing.rst

 .. vale on

-Optionally, add the ``-- -m "not integration"`` suffix to the commands above to skip integration tests.
+Optionally, add the ``-- -m "not integration"`` suffix to the preceding command to skip integration tests.
 For example, this command only runs tests that do not require a Granta MI instance::

      tox -e tests -- -m "not integration"